 Great, this step will be easy as well.
 Just mark down the sightseeing you want to be doing.
 When I go on city trips, I just use my Google account (gmail) and save the places I want to go to on Google Maps.

 How?
 Well just go to Google Maps, Log in.
 Then click on the top left corner on the Menu sign and click ‘My Places’.
 You will have an overview of your lists at ‘Saved’.
 Now you can search up any point, restaurant, hotel, whatever Google maps has.
 Click on it and on the left you can now save it to any list you want.
-You can even add different labels and colors to a point.
+You can even add different labels and colours to a point.
 And it is Google Maps, so you can easily get a route description between points!
 Hooray.

 Are you doing more than one city?